nick-novak/Goals-n-such/etc/goals-2019.md

   - GraphQL
   - ES6
 - Code less in JQuery and more in vanilla JS
 - Read
   - 12 book challenge
 - write some music
 - Improve Penmanship
 - Invest in my house
 - Work on new guitar build(custom or tele)
 - Buy a new Guitar amp
+- Buy some Guitar effects pedals
 - Become more involved in communities
 - Build a lap-steel guitar
+- End of Year weight target: 180lbs